Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 | *TopTools_MapOfShape* |	Instantiation of the *TCollection_Map*.
 Allows the construction of sets of shapes. |
 | *TopTools_IndexedMapOfShape* |	Instantiation of the *TCollection_IndexedMap*.
 Allows the construction of tables of shapes and other data structures. |

-With a **TopTools_Map**, a set of references to Shapes can be kept without duplication.
+With a *TopTools_Map*, a set of references to Shapes can be kept without duplication.
-The following example program counts the size of a data structure as a number of TShapes.
+The following example counts the size of a data structure as a number of *TShapes*.

-**Example **
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
   #include TopoDS_Iterator.hxx
   Standard_Integer Size(const TopoDS_Shape&amp; aShape)